Exhall

 Exhall is a suburban village in the Nuneaton and Bedworth borough in Warwickshire, England.
-It forms part of the Coventry and Bedworth urban area and is contiguous with the Coventry suburb of Longford and the village of Hawkesbury Village.
+It forms part of the Coventry and Bedworth urban area and is contiguous with the Coventry suburb of Longford and the village of Hawkesbury.

 History

+The toponym of Exhall consists of the Brythonic word *egluɨs (whence egwlys in Welsh) meaning "church", and the Old English halh meaning "valley", as the parish church of St. Giles is situated in the valley of Breach Brook.

 Historically, the parish of Exhall (which extends from Black Bank in Bedworth to the north of Holbrooks in Coventry) had no clear centre, instead being composed of a number of hamlets, such as Black Bank, Hayes Green, Exhall Hall Green, Wagon Overthrow, Little Bayton, Ash Green, Neal's Green and Newland.
+It is also sometimes referred to as Exhall-juxta-Coventry or Exhall near Coventry to distinguish it from the other "Exhall" in Warwickshire (Exhall-juxta-Alcester).

 Although Exhall is not mentioned specifically in the Domesday Book, it would have probably formed part of lands owned by Lady Godiva in Ansty and Foleshill.
 In any case, the parish was probably inhabited from at least the 13th century, as the nave and chancel of St Giles's church appear to date from this period, with the tower added in the 14th century.
 Although the area remained largely rural until recent times, coal mines were attested from the early 17th century onwards.